seinecle/blog/_posts/2021-12-17-detecting-sarcasm.md

 See below for an example involving a response by Elon Musk to a tweet by @RocketLab360.

 Sarcasm is, in my opinion, a case that is difficult to approach by machine learning.
-Indeed, a sarcastic connotation is revealed by very subtle clues, which would not be easily to pick up by a model.
+Indeed, a sarcastic connotation is revealed by very subtle clues, which would not be easily picked up by a model.

 On the other hand, these subtle clues are detectable if we examine carefully: